dwallet-labs/dwallet-network/docs/docs/core-concepts/cryptography/mpc.md

----
-sidebar_position: 1
----

 # MPC

-## What is MPC - Multi Party Computation
+## What is MPC — Multi Party Computation

 MPC is a field of cryptography allowing a computation to be performed by multiple parties, without any party sharing secret information.
 A common example of MPC is calculating the average salary of a group of employees, without any